-Bang in the heart of Dublin’s cultural quarter Temple Bar, the experience will encompass all things weird and wonderful related to the vibrant Irish music industry over the past 30 years, and give visitors an opportunity to go behind the scenes of a real life working music venue & recording facilities.
+Bang in the heart of Dublin’s cultural quarter Temple Bar, the experience encompasses all things weird and wonderful related to the vibrant Irish music industry over the past 30 years.
+We give visitors a unique opportunity to go behind the scenes of a real life working music venue & recording facilities.

 The Irish Rock n' Roll Museum Experience will explore the development of Irish Rock presented against the intriguing historic backdrop of the area, and its people’s need for a creative space to make, rehearse and perform music.

 Tracing Irish Rock and the Irish music scene in general, from the 1970’s to the present day, the tour feature stories revolving around an eclectic range of both Irish and international artists such as The Pogues, The Frames, U2, Thin Lizzy and Sinead O'Connor.
 Developing from furious passion, humble beginnings and the dilapidated rooms of Temple Lane Rehearsals into the Temple Bar Music Centre and the Temple Bar Cultural Trust - this tour and museum will encompass the complete history of the area’s people, energy, personality, growth and progress.

 Visitors will receive an access all areas pass with a ticket to explore backstage at the renowned Button Factory venue, behind the Wall of Fame and to the recording studios where Glen Hansard’s Oscar Award–winning film Once was filmed and where the likes of Christy Moore, Rihanna, Will.I.Am and The Script have recorded.

 Tour a working live music venue and recording facilities, which host the largest sound desk in the country, Apollo Studio.
 Discover never before told stories from behind the studios and scenes backstage.
 Delve into a museum packed with memorabilia from one of a kind handwritten lyrics to vintage Michael Jackson tour jackets.
 Interact with fellow music lovers.